 About the Millennium Fellow

-Michael Gallo is a rising senior studying public health and biochemistry at Moravian College in Bethlehem, Pennsylvania, in the United States.
-After graduating college, Michael plans on pursuing a combined MD/MPH because of his love of medicine and public health.
-Michael is deeply passionate about health equity, social justice, and global health and aspires to one day work with communities all around the world to cure illnesses, reduce health disparities, and promote good health and well-being.
+My name is Michael Gallo and I am a rising senior studying public health and biochemistry at Moravian College in Bethlehem, Pennsylvania, in the United States.
+After graduating college I plan on pursuing a combined MD/MPH because of my love of medicine and public health.
+I am deeply passionate about health equity, social justice, and global health and aspire to one day work with communities all around the world to cure illnesses, reduce health disparities, and promote good health and well-being.